 Actions planned to reduce the number of poverty-level families to families in crisis.
 Services provided at these facilities include counseling, assistance with finding employment, and other services to help families to exit from homelessness.
-In addition, \$150,000 in CDBG-CV funding is allocated to respond to the impacts on low- and moderate-income households from the COVID-19 pandemic.
+In addition, a total of \$150,000560,756 in CDBG-CV funding is allocated to respond to the impacts on low- and moderateincome households from the COVID-19 pandemic.
 Funding is being allocated to help provide emergency rental assistance and food through a number of non-profit agencies including On the Move, Community Action Napa Valley, ParentsCAN, and Salvation Army.
 CDBG-CV funding is also allocated to NEWS to fund motel/hotel rooms for domestic violence survivors in need of emergency shelter during the pandemic.
+CDBG-CV funding is also allocated to Community Resources for Children and Boys and Girls Club to provide childcare for the children of low- and moderate-income essential workers and to Fair Housing Napa Valley to respond to the increased need in the community for tenant/landlord services due to the pandemic.

-The Annual Plan allocates funding for the South Napa Homeless Shelter, the Catholic Charities' Rainbow House Family Shelter, and the NEWS domestic violence shelter, all of which provide shelter and services
+The Annual Plan allocates funding for the South Napa Homeless Shelter, the Catholic Charities' Rainbow House Family Shelter, and the NEWS domestic violence shelter, all of which provide shelter and services Second Amended Annual Action Plan 38

 On an ongoing basis, the City of Napa addresses poverty more broadly both through City programs and in cooperation with other governmental agencies and local service organizations.
 The City's affordable housing policies, discussed in greater detail above, in the Consolidated Plan, and in the City's 2015-2023 Housing Element, assist in providing affordable housing to lower-income households.
-For many households with poverty-level incomes, affordable housing is a necessary first step in overcoming poverty because households experiencing high housing cost burden, overcrowding, or other unstable living environments are often unable to take steps to overcome poverty without first securing suitable affordable housing.
+For many households with poverty-level incomes, affordable housing cost burden, overcrowding, or other unstable living environments are often unable to take steps to overcome poverty without first securing suitable affordable housing.
 Napa's ongoing economic development efforts help to stimulate economic expansion and job growth, potentially providing employment opportunities that will serve as a means for local households to earn incomes sufficient to overcome poverty.